 Geologic Permit Hearing Raises Coastal Hazard Issues

-The next meeting of the Newport Planning Commission, coming up on Monday, Oct.
-8, 7 p.m.at the Newport City Hall (169 S.W.
-Hwy 101), includes one item of great interest to Oregon Shores and anyone concerned about good land use planning.
-The commission will consider an appeal by local citizens, with Oregon Shores in support, of a geologic permit for a proposed development on Spring St. City staff recommended approval of the applicant’s geologic permit, required as a precursor to permission to develop.
+The Newport Planning Commission is now deliberating on a question of great interest to Oregon Shores and anyone concerned about good land use planning.
+The commission is considering an appeal by local citizens, with Oregon Shores in support, of a geologic permit for a proposed development on Spring St. City staff recommended approval of the applicant’s geologic permit, required as a precursor to permission to develop.
 The land to be developed is adjacent to the rapidly eroding area of Jump-Off Joe, and Oregon Shores argues, along with neighbors, that the proposed development site is prone to landslides, and that the applicant’s geological engineering report is entirely inadequate.
+We'll learn the commission's decision at their next meeting.
 For Oregon Shores’ full comments, go here.

 The underlying concern, though, is with development in coastal hazard zones in the era of sea level rise, stronger storm surges, and intensified flooding due to climate change, all of which will increase erosion and landslides.

 Oregon Shores argues, along with neighbors (several of whom are Oregon Shores members), that the geology report done for landowner Bill Lund by a firm called K & A Engineering is far from adequate, at least for such a risky site.
 Our comments, relying on observations from other geologists as well as nearby residents, go into great detail in laying out the ways in which the geotechnical report relies on insufficient information and observations over too short a span to identify current landslide movement and the presence of springs during heavy rainfall periods which could lubricate landslides.